 Acting as Sponsor - The Host (Visitor Policy)

-The Visitor Form must be completed in advance by the academic host for all prospective visitors to the Mathematical Institute who will be carrying out some form of activity (paid or unpaid) and who, irrespective of their planned length of stay, require access to services during their visit, including access to departmental IT facilities, University Card, desk space and Whitehead Library.
+The Visitor Form must be completed in advance by the academic host (a member of academic staff of the department) for all prospective visitors to the Mathematical Institute who will be carrying out some form of activity (paid or unpaid) and who, irrespective of their planned length of stay, require access to services during their visit, including access to departmental IT facilities, University Card, desk space and Whitehead Library.

 This form must be completed before arrival as this helps the Department to make ready any specific requirements, desk space etc., and to effectively welcome the visitor.
 If the visitor approval process has not been completed then in general the department cannot admit the person and provide any service.